cristianglezm/AntFarm/README.md

 AntFarm
 ===

-AntFarm is a game about ants..
+AntFarm is a game about ants that are trapped in some place and need to get to the other door to escape.

 Requires CMake and one of the following compilers: